top of page

 Fatty Fish That Support Hormone Production

-Fatty fish like salmon, sardines, and mackerel are some of the best foods to support testosterone naturally in men.
+Fatty fish like salmon, sardines, and mackerel are some of the best foods for men's health.
 They’re rich in omega-3 fatty acids and vitamin D—both important for hormone health.
 Regularly including fatty fish in your diet can also help reduce inflammation, which indirectly supports better hormone balance.

 Easy tip: Aim for 2–3 servings per week—grilled, baked, or even canned options work well.